Daisy Hill (Qld)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 18.6% of residents work from home, potentially influenced by COVID-19 conditions.
-The average service frequency across all routes is 69 trips per day, equating to approximately 15 weekly trips per individual stop.
+According to the 2021 Census, 18.6% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 69 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport